 It is located about 22 km north of the town of Beyşehir.
 The monument is formed as a rectangular shaped pond fed with the waters from a nearby spring.
 The most prominent part is the high wall of reliefs that stand on the north edge of the roughly 34 by 30 meter rectangular pond.
 It is built with large stone blocks.
 In the center are the Storm God and the Sun Goddess with winged sun-disks above each.
-Around them are ten spirits or hybrid creatures supporting the the two winged sun disks above the gods and an enourmous winged sun disk above them.
+Around them are ten spirits or hybrid creatures supporting the two winged sun disks above the gods and an enormous winged sun disk at the top.
 The base has five mountain gods that are partially visible.
 The central three of the mountain gods could be interpreted as mountain-spring gods with multiple spring holes on them.
 The stage altogether may be interpreted as a cosmic scene with heavens at the top and earth at the bottom, with gods and spirits holding the heavens in between.
 The façade of the monument is roughly 7 meters in length and 7 meters in height including the mountain gods at the base.

-Click on pictures for a larger image.
+Click on the pictures for larger images.

 Peter Oszvald, Kunst - und Ausstellungshalle der Bundesrepublik Deutschland, 2002.

 Sırrı Özenir, 2002.